 The unaudited interim condensed financial statements of the Company included herein have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been omitted from this report, as is permitted by such rules and regulations.
-Accordingly, these condensed financial statements should be read in conjunction with the financial statements as of and for the year ended June 30, 2024 and the notes thereto, which are included in the 2024 Form 10-K.
+Accordingly, these condensed financial statements should be read in conjunction with the financial statements as of and for the year ended June 30, 2024 and the notes thereto, which are included in the Company's Annual Report on Form 10-K for the year ended June 30, 2024 filed with the SEC on September 25, 2024 (the "2024 Form 10-K").